Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Morgan telling Rick that he's doomed to die, that there's no hope anywhere, and that he should leave him to rot.

-In "Clear," Michonne, Rick and Carl drive past a walking survivor (who's carrying a distinctively large, orange backpack) and ignore his pleads for help, with only Carl looking back troubled.
-During the return trip at the end of the episode they drive past a large bloody smear on the road with an orange backpack sitting nearby, and they nonchalantly stop just to grab the pack.
-Compared to how he was in season one, Rick has become worryingly cold.
+In "Clear," Michonne, Rick, and Carl drive past a walking survivor (who's carrying a distinctively large, orange backpack) and ignore his pleads for help, with only Carl looking back troubled.
+During the return trip at the end of the episode, they drive past a large bloody smear on the road with an orange backpack sitting nearby, and they nonchalantly stop just to grab the pack.
+Compared to how he was in Season 1, Rick has become worryingly cold.

 Rick, Carl, and Michonne pass a sign for a woman named Erin, telling her where the person who made the sign was going, ostensibly so she could see it, follow them, and meet up.
 A bit further down the road, they run into a zombie pack that includes Erin.